heycarsten/lcbo-api/README.md

   </b>
 </p>

 I am undergoing treatment at the Juravinski Cancer Center, but really you can choose any option, or leave the default one.
-Any amount, they will notify me when you do and I will tabulate a list, let's see how much we can raise!
+It doesn't matter if the amount is small or large, they will notify me when you donate.
+I will tabulate a list to track the total, let's see how much we can raise!

 Finally I'd like to make a special mention to my workplace, [Crowdmark](https://crowdmark.com).
 They have been incredibly kind and understanding during all of this, and I quite literally would not have been able to do this without them.
-We are working tirelessly toward advancing the status quo of assessment in higher education, if you care about education and learning, I urge you to check us out.
+We are working tirelessly toward advancing the status quo of assessment in higher education.
+If you care about education and learning, I urge you to check us out.

 ## Background

-In the fall of 2008 I was a freshly minted web developer with a few years of experience under my belt, I was hungry for a challenge, and for some recognition.
+In the fall of 2008 I was a freshly minted web developer with a few years of experience under my belt.
+I was hungry for a challenge, and for some recognition.
 Apps were becoming a thing at the time and I wanted to build one, badly.
 I decided I wanted to build one that would require me to first build this API.
 I never did build that app :laughing:

 ## Be kind

-If you look into this codebase long enough you are likely to find moments of frustration, dead ends, confusing cruft, etc. I really hope you don't focus on that, on any negativity you might find.
+If you look into this codebase long enough you are likely to find moments of frustration, dead ends, confusing cruft, etc. I really hope you don't focus on that or on any negativity you might find.
 I'm not that person anymore, and I don't want you to be that person either.
-I am an open book on this, open an issue and ask me a question, I will be as honest and respectful as possible, I only ask you do the same. :pray:
+I am an open book on this!
+Open an issue and ask me a question, I will be as honest and respectful as possible, I only ask you do the same. :pray:

 ## License